 As expected, the 60% keyboard offered my gaming mouse more room to roam, and having more gaming desk space.
 Mostly that helped me focus on the gaming action at play.
 If you're not used to a smaller gaming keyboard it might take a little getting used.
 The size and layout are very similar to laptop keyboards, so if you used to those then you should get used the One 2 mini quite fast.

 Ducky also has a slightly bigger, but still compact 65% keyboard with dedicated arrow keys.
-That keyboard is called the One 2 Mini SF (Sixty Five percent).
+That keyboard is called the Ducky One 2 SF (Sixty Five percent).
 And then they also have a tenkeyless version and a full-size board.

 The One 2 mini comes with full per-key RGB backlighting, which means you can set each individual key to a different colour and lighting intensity using the custom Ducky software.